dreamcatcher-tech/network/Inbox/2024-02-08 0919 first deployment.md

 - time to commit to the db
 - watch trigger time
 - watch trigger time as a function of write latency
+- kv read and write count for a single dispatch
+- rw counts as the concurrent value goes up, like 1 action vs 1000 actions

 Make a broadcast channel for each branch that announces outcomes each time there is a commit.
 The channels are closed when db is stopped.

+Pool should probably be a broadcast channel where whomever has the headlock tries to process everything it heard on the channel.
+It just keeps broadcasting periodically and trying to get lock until someone says it got included.

+If you have the headlock, stick around until another pool message is received, since that might be your chance to keep working without burning the lock write again.

+Tailkey should be done by using enqueue so that each action enqueues the next one.
 ## Possibilities
 Make a broadcast channel that is all about a particular branch, then leave it open - use this to coordinate lock contention.